NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/windows/_installation_standalone.rst

 Install ModelOpt-Windows as a Standalone Toolkit
 ================================================

-The TensorRT Model Optimizer - Windows (ModelOpt-Windows) can be installed as a standalone toolkit for quantizing Large Language Models (LLMs).
+The TensorRT Model Optimizer - Windows (ModelOpt-Windows) can be installed as a standalone toolkit for quantizing ONNX models.
 Below are the setup steps:

 **1. Setup Prerequisites**